Eric-Wang0506/String-encryption-and-decryption-program/README.md

 # A string encryption and decryption program

-## This program is currently available in Chinese only
+## Good news:This program now supports Chinese and English!!

-## The English version is under developmen